From flocking to jamming in collective cell dynamics: a Vicsek-like model including contact forces

 We now study the influence of density on these collective rotational movements in the disk domain.
-Figure~\ref{fig:circle_density_disc} describes the variation of the normalized mean speed and the rotation order parameter for densities ranging from $0.044$ up to $0.822$, which is the maximum possible density for this domain.
-We note that the rotation order parameter increases with density: the same behavior is observed for the Vicsek model with periodic condition.
-Note, however, that this rotation order parameter already takes high values for low densities: this is certainly due to the boundary condition, which induces tangential velocities at the boundary of the domain.
+Figure~\ref{fig:circle_density_disc} describes the variation of the normalized mean speed and the rotation order parameters for densities ranging from $0.044$ up to $0.822$, which is the maximum possible density for this domain.
+We note that the rotation order parameters increase with density: the same behavior is observed for the Vicsek model with periodic condition.
+Note, however, that these rotation order parameters already take high values for low densities: this is certainly due to the boundary condition, which induces tangential velocities at the boundary of the domain.
 Regarding the mean speed, it remains rather close to $1$ and decreases very slightly with density.
-However, we note a larger variability for the maximal density.
+However, we note a larger variability for the maximal density, \reviewerAA{combined with a slight decrease of the velocity rotation parameter}.
 This results from a jamming effect which will be studied in further detail in the next section.